Scalp Trouble

-Scalp Trouble is a 1939 Warner Bros.
-Looney Tunes cartoon directed by Bob Clampett.
-The cartoon was released on June 24, 1939, and stars Porky Pig and Daffy Duck.
+Scalp Trouble is a 1939 American animated comedy short film directed by Robert Clampett.
+The cartoon was released on June 24, 1939.
+It is part of the Looney Tunes series, the 59th cartoon to feature Porky Pig and the eighth cartoon to feature Daffy Duck.

 Plot

-General Daffy is commanding Army Post No. 13 on the frontier, and his troops are a sorry lot.
-Soldier Porky refuses to get out of his bed—that is, until Daffy comes in and eventually destroys it.
-Soon a tribe of Indians launches an attack on the post on horseback.
-Porky sees them approaching, and attempts to awaken the other sleeping soldiers.
-Among the subsequent gags are: An Indian drinks "fire water" and spits fire, carving an Indian-shaped hole in the front of the fort, then walks through it; a short Indian uses the bow-leg of a taller Indian to shoot arrows; and a soldier shoots over the wall at the enemy, keeping score to the tune of "Ten Little Indians."
-Porky abandons the cannon for pistols, and soon calls for more bullets.
-Daffy, loaded down with ammunition and running toward Porky, stumbles, resulting in Daffy swallowing a large quantity of bullets, and begins firing them off through his mouth, uncontrollably.
-Taking the situation in hand, Porky uses Daffy as a machine gun, finally driving off the Indian invaders, who carve into a hillside, "Yanks Beat Indians 11-3" as they retreat.
-The battle now concluded, Daffy is relieved, saying, "I'm sure that's glad that's over with."
-However, Daffy stumbles once again as he walks away, and again begins spitting out bullets uncontrollably, as the cartoon irises out.
+Indians sneak near an army post, where they deceive a dog guard who asks the audience if they had seen any Indians.
+General Daffy, wielding a dagger in a comically long sheath, is forced to stab a sleepy guard to wake the soldiers, who all wake up except for Porky.
+Daffy is unable to wake up Porky until he sleeps next to Porky and causes the bed to collapse.
+Porky is hit by the sheath and launches backward, with his rifle launching him into Daffy instead.

+Porky spots Indians and fails to notify the guards until he finds an Indian sneaking nearby and slams a barrel on him.
+As the Indians raid the post by burning a hole with "fire water", Porky and the other soldiers retaliate with gunfire and cannonballs.
+An Indian archer uses the knees of another archer to shoot.
+A soldier kills 9 of them while keeping score to the tune of "Ten Little Indians", but is knocked out by an Indian.
+Porky's gun jams and he calls to Daffy for help while being pursued.
+Daffy brings supplies but trips and accidentally swallows bullets, allowing him to be used as a machine gun for Porky to wound and dispel the Indians.
+Daffy is relieved when he stops shooting bullets, but trips and shoots again.

+Home media

+Scalp Trouble is available on disc 3 of the Porky Pig 101 DVD set.

 Slightly Daffy

-Friz Freleng remade the cartoon in Technicolor and was released as part of the Merrie Melodies series on June 17, 1944, under the name Slightly Daffy.
+The cartoon was remade by Friz Freleng in Technicolor and released as part of the Merrie Melodies series on June 17, 1944, under the name Slightly Daffy.
 Unlike the remakes directed by Clampett, the short is mostly a frame-by-frame remake.
 However, it features new voice recordings, a few new animated scenes, and re-orchestrated music.
 The Blue Ribbon reissue is approximately 49 seconds shorter than the original cartoon.

 The short also reused scenes from other old cartoons, such as Johnny Smith and Poker-Huntas (By Tex Avery) for the first few scenes of the Indians, and The Hardship of Miles Standish (Also by Freleng) for the scene of the Indians firing their bows.

+This short is included on disc 1 of the Looney Tunes Collector's Vault: Volume 3 Blu-ray set.